 If you had ESRD Medicare first before becoming eligible for age or disability Medicare, any group health plan (GHP) coverage you have – meaning job-based, retiree, or COBRA coverage – pays first during the 30-month coordination period.
 After the 30-month coordination period, Medicare pays first.

-If you enroll in ESRD Medicare after already having Medicare due to age or disability, you will not have a 30-month coordination period.
-In this scenario, Medicare and your GHP coverage are primary or secondary following the standard coordination of benefits rules.
+If you enroll in ESRD Medicare after already having Medicare due to age or disability, you will still have a 30-month coordination period.
+However, Medicare and your GHP coverage are primary or secondary following standard coordination of benefits rules.
+After your 30-month coordination period ends, Medicare is primary.